Logo Federal Ministry of JusticeLogo Federal Office of Justice

 (3) The nationality authorities are required to immediately transmit to the registration authority all personal data referred to in subsection (2) relating to decisions made under subsection (1) sentence 2 nos.
 1 and 2 after 28 August 2007.

 (4) The registration authority transmits the data referred to in subsection (2) to the nationality authorities and missions abroad upon their request if knowledge of the data is necessary to discharge their duties relating to nationality law.
 The provisions of the Federal Data Protection Act (Bundesdatenschutzgesetz) apply to the transmission to other public bodies or for research purposes.
-Information listed in subsection (1) may only be transmitted for research purposes in anonymised form or if the scientific interest in the research project significantly outweighs the interest of the data subject in excluding the processing of his or her data.
+Transmitting information listed in subsection (1) is only permitted for research purposes in anonymised form or if the scholarly interest in the research project significantly outweighs the interest of the data subject in excluding the processing of his or her data.

 (5) Immediately after determining that a person has been naturalised, retains German citizenship or has lost, renounced or never acquired German citizenship, the nationality authority transmits the data specified in subsection (2) to the competent registration authority or to the competent mission abroad.